Contents

 defaults to False)

-In templates there is a number of files whose name ends in .tmpl
+In templates there is a number of files whose name ends in .tmpl.
+Those are the

 theme’s page templates.
 They are done using the Mako